+Shareable computational environments

 Exciting, new technology that facilitates open science is coming out at a rapid pace.
 This is excellent news for anybody interested in learning the new tools, but also creates other issues, particularly with regard to outdated software.
+There is no way to completely future-proof code or projects.
+Researchers must continually strive to maintain the reproducibility of their work.
+This may imply updating code and documentation as needed, and, where feasible, testing projects on different operating systems to ensure that they can be run in different environments.
 Dependency management tools like renv (Ushey & Wickham, 2023) and targets (Landau, 2021) can be helpful in future-proofing projects and ensuring reproducibility.
 These tools help to manage the dependencies that are necessary to run code by providing specific versions of the software used originally by the researchers.
-Computational reproducibility platforms like Binder and Code Ocean can also be used to create virtual environments in which projects can be reproduced online.
-Thus, these platforms allow researchers to share their code and data in ways that can be easily replicated by anybody with an internet connection.
+Computational reproducibility platforms like Binder, Code Ocean, and Nix can also be used to create instances of virtual environments in which projects can be reproduced online.
+Thus, these platforms allow researchers to share their code and data in ways that can be easily reproduced by anybody with an internet connection.
+As an example, the present project is also available online in a stable Code Ocean container that captures the original computational environment: LINK TO BE PROVIDED AFTER PEER REVIEW.
+The interested reader is encouraged to re-run our code and re-render our files to further their understanding of how computational reproducibility platforms work in conjunction with literate programming.

-At this juncture it is important to note that there is no way to completely future-proof code or projects.
-Researchers must continually strive to maintain the reproducibility of their work.
-This includes updating code and documentation as needed and testing projects on different operating systems to ensure that it can be run in different environments.

 Summarizing, reproducibility is a crucial aspect of scientific research.
 It helps to ensure that research findings are valid, reliable, and can be used by others to build on existing knowledge.
 In linguistics there is increasing awareness of the importance of reproducibility, and many researchers are taking steps to improve the transparency of their research.
+Instances of shareable computational environments can make research projects available to anybody with an internet connection, independent of operating systems and software preferences.
 By creating dynamic reports using literate programming and integrating them into reproducible projects in conjunction with dependency management tools, linguists can make their projects more reproducible and accessible.

-Preregistration and registered reports
+Dissemination

-In this section, we will briefly consider two open science innovations that are making a profound impact on how academic research is conducted, evaluated, and, ultimately, disseminated to the public.
-These innovations, preregistrations and registered reports, were designed with the goal of reducing QRPs and publication bias.
+In this section, we will consider three open science innovations that are making a profound impact on how academic research is conducted, evaluated, and, ultimately, disseminated to the public.
+These innovations, preregistrations, registered reports, and pre-prints, were designed with the goal of reducing QRPs and publication bias.

 Preregistration

-A preregistration is a time-stamped document that provides comprehensive detail about a study, including, but not limited to, research questions, hypotheses, methodologies, and analytic strategies.
+A preregistration is a time-stamped document that provides comprehensive detail about a study, including, but not limited to, research questions, hypotheses, methodologies, and analytic strategies (Mellor & Nosek, 2018).
 Preregistrations are written prior to data collection and do not undergo peer review.
 The depth of content detail within a preregistration spans a spectrum: in the simplest case, a preregistration can comprise merely a hypothesis or perhaps a brief description of the methods; on the other extreme, a detailed preregistration can include code, power analyses, participant exclusion criteria and beyond.
 In this section, we provide information regarding the various components of a preregistration, centering on their advantageous impact on linguistic research.
 Specifically, we focus on who might want to consider preregistrations, why they might want to do so, what content they can include, and how they can complete a preregistration for a linguistics research project.